ArduPilot/ardupilot_wiki/common/source/docs/common-pixhackV5-overview.rst

    -  High-power servo rail, up to 36V
       (servo rail does not power the flight controller)
    -  Dual voltage and current monitor inputs
-   -  Pixhack V5 can be triple redundant if power is provided to both battery monitor inputs and the USB port
+   -  CUAV v5 can be triple redundant if power is provided to both battery monitor inputs and the USB port

 -  **Interfaces**